 Research and Explore Awesome Careers in Healthcare.
-REACH is a day-long camp for high school students at their local healthcare facility (or on a college campus) to explore careers in the medical field.
-Teachers may contact their regional AHEC office for assistance in scheduling a REACH program at their hospital/clinic.
+REACH is a half-day or day-long camp for high school students to explore careers in the medical field at their local healthcare facility, or on campus at University of Montana or Missoula College

 Possible station topics in the R.E.A.C.H.
 Program

-Students learn gloving and sterilization procedures, how to conduct EKG tests, splinting and isolette procedures, how the machines work, and how to insert a needle using oranges.
+Students learn how to check blood sugar levels, how to conduct EKG tests, splinting and isolette procedures, how the machines work, and how to insert a needle using oranges.

 Students X-ray a classmate's hand or ankle and learn how to read the results.
 They also see the technology involved and take their X-ray home on a CD.

 Students are led in a variety of exercises for recovery, including stability ball, weights and bands.
 They also conduct manual muscle tests.

 Students discover the importance of respiratory therapists who treat a range of patients, from premature infants whose lungs are not fully developed to elderly people with lung disease.
 Learners practice different techniques for giving oxygen, manage ventilators, and administer respiratory tests.

 Students tour an ambulance and life flight helicopter and learn what to do and expect as the first to arrive on a scene.
 Volunteer students are put in a neck brace and on a backboard and transferred to an ambulance.

 Students learn how to take a patient's vitals and blood pressure, test for strep throat, and assess symptoms.
 They also gain an understanding of the role of a clinic nurse.